huridocs/uwazi-documentation/admin-docs/working-with-entities-in-your-collection.md

 All of the entities in an Uwazi collection live in an area called the Library ![](images/image_0.png), where they can be viewed as cards, in a table or on a map (as long as entities have an associated geolocation), and can also be filtered according to their properties.

+By default, the visibility of newly created entities is restricted.
+In practice, this means that only the user who created an entity as well as all users with admin or editor permissions can see and edit it.
+In order to make an entity visible to everyone who has access to your Uwazi collection, it must be shared accordingly with the “Public”.

+(Keep in mind that if your entire Uwazi collection is configured to be private, “Public” in this case strictly refers to everyone who possesses log-in credentials.)

+Users with admin and editor permissions have the ability to filter all entities in the Library by their corresponding visibility:
+- “Restricted”, meaning that only a selected subset of users are able to see and/or edit the entity
+- “Published”, meaning that everyone with access to the collection is able to see the entity

 ## How to add new entities to the Library

 Remember, before you can create a new entity, make sure you have already created a corresponding template.